makersacademy/bowling-challenge/README.md

 - Not working - final frame will calculate the first bonus ball as part of a normal role if you roll a strike with the first ball.
 - Not working - user interface doesn't allow for 3 balls to be thrown in the final frame

+- Later:
+  - Refactoring the code to have an MVC model and removing the additional "controller" object which was duplicating code that could be in game or in the index.js (which essentially is the controller)
+  - Refactoring the code to extract responsibilities out of game and into frame where appropriate
+  - Refactoring the code to have more meaningful variables, new methods to DRY the code and trying to make the bonus points calculation as simple as possible

 ### Let's TDD
-- Next I started to build my code using TDD.
+- I started to build my code using TDD.
 Or so I thought.
 I went straight to unit tests, first to set up the initial game and then second to start building frames
 - About an hour into my merry TDD process, Ed posted in the slack channel a recommendation to write a feature test for the gutter game first.
 Doh!
 Feature tests!!
 - As it turned out, a bit of my game spec seems to be a bit of a feature test anyway but my next step was to build the proper feature test.

-### Still to do
+### Things I would still like to do

 - Make the interface clearer that a strike or spare has been scored
 - Update functionality for frame 10 with the additional ball - if a 10 is scored first then don't count the extra point.
 Also update index.html to allow 3 balls - only make the 3rd appear if relevant?
 - Make the user interface pretty including using flash to notify a problem
-- Do all the normal refactoring for single responsibility!!
 - Look to see if I could use better syntax anywhere - map or reduce, foreach instead of a for loop for arrays etc
 - Add error handling to stop the user adding more than 10 points per frame